wp-plugins/constant-contact-api/readme.txt

 To obtain support please use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).

+If you use the plugin and find it useful please make sure to come back and vote so other users know it works and we get better placement in the wordpress.org search pages.

 == Installation ==

 To install the plugin follow the steps below: